walonCode/task_master/README.md

 ## License

 This project is licensed under the MIT License.
-See the [License.txt](LICENSE) file for details.
+See the [License](License.txt) file for details.

 ---